NLTSS

-The Network Livermore Timesharing System (NLTSS, also sometimes the New Livermore Time Sharing System) is an operating system that was actively developed at Lawrence Livermore Laboratory (now Lawrence Livermore National Laboratory) from 1979 until about 1988, though it continued to run production applications until 1995.
-An earlier system, the Livermore Time Sharing System had been developed over a decade earlier.
+The Network Livermore Timesharing System (NLTSS, also sometimes the New Livermore Time Sharing System and internally as LINOS, the LINCS Interactive Network Operating System) is an operating system that was actively developed at Lawrence Livermore Laboratory (LLL) (now Lawrence Livermore National Laboratory, LLNL) from 1979 until about 1988, though it continued to run production applications and be supported and even, in some cases, extended until 1995.
+A previous operating system, the Livermore Time Sharing System had been developed over a decade earlier at LLL.

-NLTSS ran initially on a CDC 7600 computer, but only ran production from about 1985 until 1994 on Cray computers including the Cray-1, Cray X-MP, and Cray Y-MP models.
+NLTSS ran initially on a CDC 7600 computer, but only ran production from about 1984 until 1995 on Cray computers including the Cray-1, Cray X-MP, and Cray Y-MP models.

 Characteristics

 The NLTSS operating system was unusual in many respects and unique in some.

 Low-level architecture

 NLTSS was a microkernel message passing system.
 It was unique in that only one system call was supported by the kernel of the system.
 That system call, which might be called "communicate" (it didn't have a name because it didn't need to be distinguished from other system calls) accepted a list of "buffer tables" (e.g., see The NLTSS Message System Interface) that contained control information for message communication – either sends or receives.
 Such communication, both locally within the system and across a network was all the kernel of the system supported directly for user processes.
 The "message system" (supporting the one call and the network protocols) and drivers for the disks and processor composed the entire kernel of the system.